maxking/docker-mailman/README.md

 - `HYPERKITTY_API_KEY`: Hyperkitty's API Key, should be set to the same value as set for the mailman-core.

+- `MAILMAN_ADMIN_USER`: The username for the admin user to be created by default.

+- `MAILMAN_ADMIN_EMAIL`: The email for the admin user to be created by default.

 For more details on how to configure this image, please look at [Mailman-web's Readme](web/README.md)